srnag/Mask_and_Age_Classification/README.md

 ## General Info
 With the rapid spread of COVID-19 we find ourselves plunged into a global health crisis where face masks are essential tool to limit the virus spread.
-As we already know, older people are less immune on this virus and it is crucial that more people are taking wearing a face mask into practice.
-Therefore, we have decided to create an algorithm which will recognize those who are participating and helping the public safety and those who do not, separating them in four groups:
+As we already know, older people are less immune on this virus and it is crucial that more people should be wearing a face mask.
+Therefore, we have decided to create a model which will recognize those who are participating and helping the public safety and those who do not, separating them in four groups:

+* Old with Mask
+* Old without Mask
+* Young with Mask
+* Young without Mask